Intended Learning Outcomes

 Section 4 (Cardiac rehabilitation)

-Contemporary concepts of cardiac rehabilitation
+Overview of cardiac rehabilitation

-- explain to the client the concept of cardiac rehabilitation
+- explain the concepts of cardiac rehabilitation

 - select appropriate candidates for a cardiac rehabilitation program